My wife Frankie and I grew up in places where people looked out for each other and connected through social activities.

 I heard about Cleveland Archaeology Trust (CAT), formed by Spence Carter an archaeologist leading a rescue excavation called “Ice and Fire” on Eston Hills, with the Archaeological Society.
 It’s a “rescue project” due to the damage caused by fires, vandalism and quad bikers churning up the earth.

 Frankie and I got in touch with Spence, to support CAT whose own funding streams have now been put on hold due to the ongoing pandemic.
 We will make a donation from UK digital sales of “When It’s Gone” from this website, to the “Ice and Fire” Eston Hills project and community work.

-I was inspired initially to write about the hopeless situation in my hometown.
-The song's message soon became much bigger.
-Similar arson attacks in the world: wild fires in California and bush fires in Australia last year highlighted the destruction of the natural habitat of wildlife and animals, damaging biodiversity possibly beyond repair.
-Climate change is a big part of the problem too, for instance longer periods without rainfall create higher density of dry environments.
+Initially written about the Eston Hills' fires, the song's message became much bigger: worldwide arson attacks causing wild fires and bush fires in the US and Australia last year highlight the destruction of the natural habitat of wildlife.
+Climate change is a big part of the problem too: longer periods without rainfall create higher densities of dry land.

-Yet the current world pandemic has helped us rediscover our open spaces, relearning the simple joy of sharing them with family and friends.
-The joint issues of biodiversity and climate change will still continue.
-Never in history have we needed to care for our natural landscapes for future generations to enjoy.
+Yet the current world pandemic helped us rediscover our open spaces: the simple joy of sharing them with family and friends.
+We need to care for our natural landscapes for future generations to enjoy.
 As the song’s bridge says, “Together we must change it: You and I”

 ♥ Other projects include unpaid performances for Sutton Salvation Army Community Centre, and a free-entry gig to support the "Art For All" initiative, encouraging communities to support music venues and local independent musicians, singers and bands.
 We write and perform original self-penned songs, keeping the creativity within the music industry fresh and energised.